tikv/deep-dive-tikv/src/resource-scheduling/simulator.md

 - Raft Engine

   _Raft Engine_ records all Raft related information.
-It is a share Raft engine, which PD can't know about it.
+It is a shared Raft engine, which PD can't know about it.

 - Event Runner